balena-io/balena-cli/doc/cli.markdown

 #### --drive, -d &#60;drive&#62;

-the drive to write the image to, like /dev/sdb.
+the drive to write the image to, like `/dev/sdb` or `/dev/mmcblk0`.
 Careful with this as you can erase your hard drive.
-Check `resin os available-drives` for available options.
+Check `resin util available-drives` for available options.

 #### --config &#60;config&#62;

-stringified JSON with the device config, see `resin os build-config`
+path to the config JSON file, see `resin os build-config`

 # Environment Variables